sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

     E:\Deployment\Walkthrough-Deploy.bat E:\Images\ModelSpecificImage.wim

-    **Note: There are several pauses in the script.
-You will be prompted Y/N for the Apply operation if this is Compact OS deployment.**
+    Note: There are several pauses in the script.
+You will be prompted Y/N for the Apply operation if this is a CompactOS deployment.

 1. Note: Only use CompactOS on Flash drive based devices because CompactOS performance depends on the storage device capabilities.
 CompactOS is NOT recommend on rotational devices.
 For more information, see [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx).

-    Please remove USB-A and USB-B then type:
+    Remove USB-A and USB-B, and then type:

         Exit